You will conduct small-scale, independent study of a chosen topic, within your particular degree pathway.

 Having successfully completed this module you will be able to:

-- Knowledge and understanding of appropriate literature sources (theoretical and substantive) in relation to a specific research topic.
+- Critically appraise appropriate literature sources (theoretical and substantive) in relation to the chosen topic).

 This double module gives you the opportunity to engage in in-depth independent, guided study.
 Once you have submitted your dissertation proposal (at the end of Year 2) you will be allocated a supervisor.